Unique Act of Commemoration to Mark First World War Centenary at CWGC ST. Symphorien Military Cemetery, Belgium

 which we live.
 A century, and years of detailed planning later, all

-eyes will once more turn to the city of Mons in Belgium for this
+eyes turned once more to the city of Mons in Belgium for this

-special remembrance event that will, for the first time, mark the
+special remembrance event that, for the first time, marked the

 start of the war and set the tone for four years of

-Among those attending the event are Their Royal Highnesses the
+Among those attending the event were Their Royal Highnesses the

 Duke and Duchess of Cambridge; His Royal Highness Prince Henry of